Tech Guide

 Once the Mode of fiber is known and the style of connector has been selected the following chart will identify the appropriate color code.
 For SC and LC adapters and the adapter itself will be color coded to represent the type of fiber being used.
 For ST and FC adapters the dust cap is used to represent the mode of fiber.

-The graphic below illustrates each type discussed and illustrates the proper TIA-598-C color coding that should be followed for use with different fiber mode types.
+This graphic illustrates each type discussed and illustrates the proper TIA-598-C color coding that should be followed for use with different fiber mode types.

 Adapters Plates or Built-in?